-I see; that’s fair enough.
+“I see; that’s fair enough.
 Very well; another fifty thousand added to the initial deposit, available immediately.”

 Quick decision; no consulting anyone.
 That meant he was my principal; either that or he was a person so highly trusted it made no difference.
-More importantly, he wasn’t government.
+More importantly, it meant he wasn’t government, not the normal kind.
 No bureaucrat ever forks over money he doesn’t have to.
 Curiouser and curiouser.

 Which, if you hadn’t guessed, was over the fence into the neighbor’s yard.
 The adjoining mansion had no working cameras, no monitors, and more importantly no private security watching the entrances.
 I could stroll in and out by the front gate if I’d a mind to.

 Right now, that was the last thing I was going to do.
 What I needed was a minute to think, plus a bit of privacy.
 Fortunately, another thing this old house didn’t have was residents; presumably, they were at the country estate right now, or maybe even off-planet.
 Who knew?
-I’d checked it out earlier in case I needed a bolt-hole, and it was clear nobody had been by for months.
+I’d checked it out earlier in case I needed a bolt-hole, and it had been clear nobody had stopped by for months.
 The alarms had been a bit tricky, but unless I forgot myself and left by the front door they were now only window-dressing.
 Which, if you think about it, is all they ever were to begin with.
-Burglar alarms only ever catch honest men… and the occasional idiot.
+Burglar alarms only ever catch honest men — and the occasional idiot.

 I sat in the dark in someone else’s dusty living room and tried to think.
 This was definitely not my kind of job.
 I mean, sure, up to a point — moving a package from one place to another, and nobody notices, definitely my cup of tea right there.
 But this was no ordinary package; it was politics. …Or was it?
 Hm.
 It might just be clever camouflage.
 I had to make sure.